NadiaIdris/ts-make-html-document-tree/README.md

 ## Test

-Testing quickly: I have written some sample tests for the app at the bottom of the `main.ts` file.
-Just uncomment the tests you want to run.

-Testing with Jest: I have written some tests for the app in the `main.test.ts` file.
+I have written some tests for the app in the `main.test.ts` file.
 To run jest tests continuously, run "npx jest --watchAll".

 ## Task